oakleyaidan21/kalimba-tabs/README.md

 ## Dev

-To run the program in development mode, run `npm run electron-pack` in the root folder.
+To run the program in development mode, run `npm run electron-dev` in the root folder.

 ## Build